T’ai Chi is a wonderful way to find balance – within our own selves and the world we live in.

 Jos is a committee member and past Chair of the European School of T’ai Chi Ch’uan (ESTCC)

-Having moved to Cornwall she still offers weekly group classes, one to one sessions and residential workshops at Roselidden Farm, Helston
+Having moved to Cornwall she still offers weekly group classes, one to one sessions and residential workshops at Roselidden Farm, Helston and further afield.

 Over the years her personal practice has broadened to include sitting meditation and Zen Brushwork, learned in the UK and Japan from the late Terayama Tanchū Sensei.